ghfbsd/kenken/README.md

 SOLVING GRIDS
 =============

-The file `kenken-solver.R` is simple puzzle solver written in [`R`](https://cran.r-project.org).
-It uses a brute-force backtracking algorithm to recursively solve a puzzle, *not at all* the way a human solves one; there are simply too many possibilities.
-(For guidance on improving your personal solving skills, refer to the end of the README.)
+The solvers, `kenken-solver.R` and `kenken-logic.R` are both written in [`R`](https://cran.r-project.org).
+One, `kenken-solver.R`, uses a brute-force backtracking algorithm to recursively solve a puzzle, *not at all* the way a human solves one; there are simply too many possibilities.
+The other, `kenken-logic.R`, is a solver based on logical rules and represents much the way a human would solve the puzzle.
+You can run logic-based solver in a couple of different ways.
+One just gives you the answer (not very interesting, but for the impatient, it's what you want).
+Another draws a representation of the grid and shows you how it changes after each move (more instructive).
+The third way shows you the grid, tells you what deductive rule it will use to eliminate one of the possiblities, and then shows you the changes to the grid - a tutorial mode for improving your skills.
+(For other guidance on improving your personal solving skills, refer to the end of the README.)

 |Grid size|  Possibilities    |
 |---------|-------------------|